krmtrn/agentic-startup-sourcer/README.md

 Innovis VC e.V. is granted **limited, read-only access via API integration** for internal use only.
 No ownership, distribution, or modification rights are transferred.
 Not part of internship.
 IP belongs to the developer.

+Note: The source code is not part of any deliverables and will not be shared or transferred.
+Only API-based access may be granted under license.

 ## 🧠 Project Description

 This project includes: